Best fonts for email: Usage tips and tricks

 • Gmail adopts Arial font;

-• Microsoft Outlook of the oldest versions, often uses Calibri font;
+• Microsoft Outlook of the oldest versions often uses Calibri font.

-Size of the email fonts
+Size of the email fonts matters

-There is no such thing as the best size for email fonts, as quite often, different fonts have different symbol heights.
+Quite often, different fonts have different symbol heights.
 As a result, the same, say, 16px font will be different due to the chosen font family.

 Email Safe Fonts _ Working on Emailing Font Size